Explore New Orleans

 Landry's Seafood Restaurant * Lake Pontchartrain Lake front

-Enjoy a great seafood dinner at Landry’s Seafood while watching the sun set over New Orleans’ Lake Pontchartrain.
-At this Landry’s not only is the view awesome but the food is consistently good as well.
-So whether you are in the mood for fish, shrimp, oysters, or steak Landry’s is a great choice.
-This Landry’s is located at 8000 Lakeshore Dr. New Orleans, LA 70124 which is about 8 miles north from the French Quarter.
+Landry�s Seafood is the place to eat in New Orleans where you can enjoy a great seafood dinner while watching the sun set over New Orleans� Lake Pontchartrain.
+At this Landry�s Seafood restaurant not only is the view awesome but the food is consistently good as well.
+So whether you are in the mood for fish, shrimp, oysters, or steak Landry�s is a great choice.
+The Lake front Landry�s is located at 8000 Lakeshore Dr. New Orleans, LA 70124.
+This is about 8 miles north from the French Quarter.
 Their phone number is (504) 283-1010.
 Lake Pontchartrain is a brackish estuary located in southeastern Louisiana.
 It is the second-largest inland saltwater body of water in the United States and the largest lake in Louisiana.
 As an estuary, Pontchartrain is not a true lake.
-It covers an area of 630 square miles with an average depth of 12 to 14 feet .
+It covers an area of 630 square miles with an average depth of 12 to 14 feet.
 It is roughly oval in shape, about 40 miles wide and 24 miles from south to north.

 Best places to eat in New Orleans * Best places to eat in the French Quarter * Find a New Orleans Restaurants * Awesome French Quarter Restaurants * Restaurants in New Orleans * Restaurants in the French Quarter * Where to eat in New Orleans * Where to eat in the French Quarter * New Orleans dinning over the water